A Four-Step Process to Increase Your Referral Sources

-Now keep in mind, identifying your current referral sources is really easy but we are talking about those we want to become referral sources which makes the identification process harder.
+Now keep in mind, identifying your current referral sources is really easy because they are currently referring you.
+But we are talking about those we want to become referral sources which makes the identification process harder.

 When trying to identify your referral sources, you can’t tell by their personality, or the energy level they have.
 You can’t tell by the position they’re in, or the job they have, or even by who they know.
-It’s not easy to identify the type of person who will be in that 30% who are most likely, or more likely to refer.
-Now there is a process I will teach you in Section 3 to make this easier but you will always be surprised by who refers you and who does not.
+It’s not easy to identify the type of person who will be in that 30% who are more likely to refer.
+Coming up in Section 3 there is a process I will teach you to make this easier but there is no magic bullet to easily identify who will refer you.

-Since we can’t judge a book by its cover, it means you’re going to do a little work to figure out who will be a referral source (more coming up) because no one wears a sign attached to their chest that says, “I’m an A+ referral source,” or “I’m a D- referral source.”
+Since we can’t judge a book by its cover, it means you’re going to do a little work to figure out who will be a potential referral source (Section 3 coming up) because no one wears a sign attached to their chest that says, “I’m an A+ referral source,” or “I’m a D- referral source.”

-Your list of referral sources is an ever-changing, ever-fluid list and you need to understand and accept it.
+Your list of referral sources is a changing, ever-fluid list and you need to understand and accept it.
 Referral sources change because people move away, change jobs, sell their companies, or change the direction of their business so they’re no longer coming across your ideal client.

 You have to keep in mind – client or COI referral sources – once they become a referral source it is your job to do everything you can to keep them as a referral source.
 But you have to understand that it’s fluid, and your referral source list will change.

 But you have to recognize that eventually – at some point – you’re going to have to trim your referral source list.
-Because just because they’re on the list, doesn’t mean they’ll stay on there forever.
+Just because they’re on the list, doesn’t mean they’ll stay on there forever.

 SECTION 3: Four Steps to Increase Your Referral Sources

 I encourage you to download the mini-workbook to help you complete all four steps with ease and to keep this process all in one place.
-And don’t panic on me – it is only 4 pages, not overwhelming at all.
+And don’t panic on me – it is only a 4-page workbook, not overwhelming at all. 🙂

-Step 1: Identify and Assess Your Referral Sources
+Step 1: Identify and Assess Your Current Referral Sources

 When you think about your clients, I want you to write down the names of your clients who currently refer you.
 If you are using the mini-workbook, there is a place for you to write them down in the left column.
 But if you’re just grabbing a piece of paper, create two columns and on left side, write down the names of your clients who currently refer you.

-Then next to that, in the right column, I want you to think about what those clients, those clients who are currently referring you have in common.
-We are looking to see if there is any patterns when you’re looking at other clients who are more likely to refer.
+Then next to that, in the right column, I want you to think about what those clients, those clients who refer you have in common.
+We are looking to see if there are any patterns when you’re looking at other clients who are more likely to refer.
 Now like I said earlier your potential referral sources aren’t easily identifiable, right?
-But there are always patterns that we can look at.
+So we have to start looking for patterns.

-Using our example from before, as a mortgage broker, realtors are one type of referral source and will continue to be a focus.
-The reasons we identify patterns is to help us determine where to focus for other referral sources.
+The reason we identify patterns in our current referral sources is to help us determine where to focus for other potential referral sources.

 Next, you will do the exact same process with your centers of influence.
 If you are following along in the mini-workbook then move down below the client list to the COI section and list out the names of your COIs who currently refer you.